GinjaChris/pentmenu/README.md

 * Ping Sweep - uses nmap to perform an ICMP echo (ping) against the target host or network.

 * Network Recon - uses nmap to identify live hosts, open ports, attempts OS identification, grabs banners/identifies running software version and attempts OS detection.
 Nmap will not perform a ping sweep prior as part of this scan.
 Nmap's default User-Agent string is changed to that of IE11 in this mode, to help avoid detection via HTTP.
+The most common 1000 ports are scanned.
+This module can, of course, be used to scan a single host or a full network.
 This scan can take a long time to finish, please be patient.

 * Stealth Scan - TCP Port scanner using nmap to scan for open ports using TCP SYN scan.
 Nmap will not perform a ping sweep prior to performing the TCP SYN scan.
+Unlike the Network Recon module, no attempt is made to grab banners etc. This module scans all ports, 1 to 65,535.
+This module can, of course, be used to scan a single host or a full network.
 This scan can take a long time to finish, please be patient.

 * UDP scan - uses nmap to scan for open UDP ports.